32 Different Types of Moths in Oregon

 The Forest Tent’s Caterpillar Large groups of the Caterpillar Moth and its relatives are frequently seen on tree trunks.

-It can be found on deciduous trees in forests, parks, or backyards and has a diversified diet.
+It has a diversified diet and can be found on deciduous trees in forests, parks, or backyards.

 Aspen, alder, cherry, birch, basswood, maple, and oak are typical hosts.

-When resting, this insect on our list of the types of moths in Oregon creates mats on bark with its siblings using caterpillar silk.
+When resting, this insect, which is on our list of the types of moths in Oregon, creates mats on bark with its siblings using caterpillar silk.

 Even though a group of these voracious caterpillars can strip a limb of leaves, the tree is usually unharmed.